-(HOUMA, La.) — Gulf Island Shipyard held a keel-laying ceremony on Oct.
-30 for the future USNS Navajo (T-ATS 6), the lead ship of the Navy’s new class of towing, salvage, and rescue vessels.
-The ceremony was held at the Houma Terrebonne Civic Center in Houma, La.
+(HOUMA, La.) — A keel-laying ceremony was held Feb.
+12 for the future USNS Cherokee Nation (T-ATS 7), the second ship of the Navy's Navajo class of towing, salvage and rescue vessels.
+The ceremony was held near Gulf Island Shipyard at the Houma Terrebonne Civic Center.

-A keel laying is the ceremonial recognition of the start of a ship’s construction and the joining of the ship’s modular components.
-The keel serves as the symbolic backbone of the ship and is said to be “truly and fairly laid” with the etching of an honoree’s initials into the keel plate.
+The keel-laying ceremony formally marks the start of a ship's life and the joining of the ship's modular components.
+The keel serves as the symbolic backbone of the ship.

-“We are honored to have so many members of Navajo Nation in attendance to celebrate this early milestone in the shipbuilding process,” said Mike Kosar, support ships, boats and craft program manager, Program Executive Office Ships.
-“These ships are critical to the operations of our fleet, and will soon sail with the resilience and determination of the Navajo people of which they honor.”
+"We are honored to have so many representatives of the Cherokee Nation in attendance to celebrate this early milestone," said Mike Kosar, support ships, boats and craft program manager, Program Executive Office Ships.
+"The ship is critical to the operations of our fleet, and will soon sail with the pride and determination of the Cherokee people, which it is named to honor."

-The Navajo class will provide oceangoing tug, salvage, and rescue capabilities to support fleet operations.
-The current capabilities are provided by three T-ATF 166 and two T-ARS 50 class ships, which reach the end of their expected service lives starting in 2020.
+The Navajo class will provide oceangoing tug, salvage and rescue capabilities to support fleet operations.
+The current capabilities are provided by three T-ATF 166 and two T-ARS 50 ships, several of which will reach the end of their expected service lives later this year.

 Navajo-class ships will be capable of towing U.S. Navy ships and will have 6,000 square feet of deck space for embarked systems.
-The platform will be 263 feet long, have a beam of 59 feet, and can carry a load of 1,796 tons.
+The platform will be 263 feet long, have a beam of 59 feet, and can carry a load of nearly 2,000 tons.